Soft Wall Model in the Hadronic Medium: Discussion

 \section{Discussion}

 We have studied the holographic QCD in hadronic medium by using the soft wall model, where the confinement scale is induced by a non-dynamical scalar field.
-We have observed the Hawking-Page transition between Reissner-Nordstr\"{o}m AdS black hole and thermal charged AdS and obtained the phase diagram, which is analogous to the diagrams of the hard wall model.
+We have observed the Hawking-Page transition between Reissner-Nordstr\"{o}m AdS black hole and thermal charged AdS and obtained the phase diagram.
+The patterns of the plots at high chemical potentials are analogous to the diagrams of the hard wall model \cite{Lee:2009bya} whereas the patterns of the plots at low chemical potentials are distinguishable from the diagrams of the hard wall model.
 We have studied the vector and axial vector meson spectra depending on the quark density.
 In both cases the meson mass increases as quark density increases.
 The Regge behavior is not observed in the presence of the quark density.

 We have discussed the model in the backgrounds of RNAdS BH and tcAdS whose geometries are not modified by the scalar field which induces the IR cutoff.
 It would be interesting to study relevant physical quantities in the geometry whose metric gets deformed by a scalar field.
 We will report those results elsewhere.